open-traffic-generator/ixia-c/docs/hello-snappi.md

 ly.port_names = [p1.name, p2.name]
 ```

-> Note how instead of setting an arbitrary value to `ly.speed`, we set an enum value (all uppercase) defined in `ly`'s namespace.
-These enum values are detailed in snappi API documentation.
+>Note: You can set an enum value (all uppercase) defined in the `ly`'s namespace, instead of using an arbitrary value to the `ly.speed`.
+These enum values are available in the [snappi API documentation](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/open-traffic-generator/models/v0.11.11/artifacts/openapi.yaml).

-### Capture
+## Capture

-Since we also intend to start capturing packets on both ports, we enable `capture` like so.
+To start capturing packets on both the ports, enable `capture`.

 ```python
 # config has an attribute called `captures` which holds an iterator of type